 Some of the perks are just cool, such as free meals, haircuts, bocce courts, and bowling alleys.
 Other perks are seriously impressive and beneficial, such as five months of maternity leave and salary benefits to your spouse/partner for life if you die.

-If you are a techie, these are four of the top companies that you should kill to work for, according to a recent survey by Business Insider:
+If you are a techie, these are four of the top companies people will kill to work for, according to a recent survey by Business Insider:

 You probably would not be surprised at many of the benefits at Google, based in Mountain View, CA. They include: